grpansare/atoz_store/README.md

 ## Overview

 **AtoZStore** is a comprehensive e-commerce platform that delivers a seamless shopping experience across diverse product categories.
-This repository contains the frontend built with **Angular**, offering a responsive and user-friendly interface for customers, vendors, delivery partners, and administrators.
-The application communicates with a Spring Boot backend running on port `8080` and integrates **Razorpay** for secure payment processing.
+This repository contains the frontend built with **Angular**, offering a responsive and user-friendly interface for customers, vendors, delivery partners, and administrator.
+The application communicates with a Spring Boot backend running on port `8081` and integrates **Razorpay** for secure payment processing.

 ---